 Personal Injury (General) **Recommended | A legal case where someone seeks compensation for harm or losses caused by another party's negligence, accident, or intentional actions.

-Most Personal Injury cases will follow the same general workflow, regardless of what kind of accident caused the client's injury.
-Some examples of accident-type specific case types are below. |
+Most Personal Injury cases follow the same general workflow, regardless of the accident type.
+Accident-type specific case types are listed below. |

 Motor Vehicle Accident | Representation for clients injured in car, truck, or motorcycle accidents seeking compensation for damages. |